10 books from Jordan Peterson's recommendation lists that you must read

 Peterson, who was once described as “the most influential public intellectual in the Western world”, has himself authored three books — Maps of Meaning: The Architecture of Belief (1999), 12 Rules for Life: An Antidote to Chaos (2018) and its sequel Beyond Order: 12 More Rules for Life (2021).
 Additionally, the professor emeritus of psychology at the University of Toronto has essayed over a hundred scientific papers, along with his students and peers, that talk about modern interpretations of alcoholism and anti-social behaviour, as well as emotions, creativity, competence and different personalities.

-Books recommended by Peterson dwell on the subjects of the mind while blending literary and imaginative power with psychology as well as cover a vast spectrum of authors.
-Hence, if you are a curious bibliophile who wishes to take a plunge into the realms of the mind, Jordan Peterson has a list for you.
+Jordan Peterson’s book recommendations dwell on the subjects of the mind while blending literary and imaginative power with psychology as well as cover a vast spectrum of authors.
+If you are a curious bibliophile who wishes to take a plunge into the realms of the mind, Peterson has a list for you.

 Jump To / Table of Contents